sbywater/django-asana/README.rst

     ASANA_WORKSPACE = 'This Workspace'

-In the production version of your settings, set a base url for the webhooks.
+In the production version of your settings, set a base url and pattern for the webhooks.
 It must be reachable by Asana and secured by SSL.
 In your dev environment it is fine to leave this setting out; your project will be synced whenever you run the management command.

     DJASANA_WEBHOOK_URL = 'https://mysite.com/djasana/webhooks'
+    DJASANA_WEBHOOK_PATTERN = r'^djasana/webhooks/'

 With that value, your webhook urls will be something like this: https://mysite.com/djasana/webhooks/project/1337/